rmarabinipsi/scipion-em-chimera/README.rst

 Chimera scipion plugin
 ======================

-This plugin allows to use chimeraX commands within the Scipion framework.
+This plugin allows to use chimeraX commands within the Scipion framework..

 Chimera  is a program for interactive visualization and analysis of molecular structures and related data.
 It is developed by the Resource for Biocomputing, Visualization, and Informatics (see `ChimeraX home page <https://www.cgl.ucsf.edu/chimerax/>`_ for details).